edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/connectors.md

 ## prod.js {/*prodjs*/}

-{{ PRODUCT_NAME }} runs your application in the {{ PRODUCT }} Cloud by proxying requests to your framework's application server, which it expects to be running on a specific port.
+{{ PRODUCT_NAME }} runs your application in the {{ PRODUCT }} cloud by proxying requests to your framework's application server, which it expects to be running on a specific port.
 The prod.js entry point exports a function that is called when a new Cloud Function is provisioned.
 It is responsible for starting your app on the provided port so that it can receive requests from {{ PRODUCT_NAME }}.

 _Optional.
 This entry point is only needed if your app uses server-side rendering or calls the_ [renderWithApp](/docs/api/core/classes/router_RouteHelper.default.html#renderWithApp) _method on RouteHelper._